 - 12 hours of battery life with a 180 hour standby.
 A USB charging cable is included to rejuice.
 Also, we...

 - For the Kids: A portion of each purchase goes towards bullying prevention and awareness in schools through...

-The LilGadgets Untangled Pro already says a lot in its name.
-Without the LilGadgets part, a parent might think this pair of headphones is for professionals.
-In some ways it’s true.
-The LilGadgets Untangled Pro is one of my most recommended headphones for kids.
+This already says a lot in its name.
+Without the LilGadgets part, a parent might think this pair of kids wireless headphones is for professionals.
+In some ways, it’s true.
+This is one of my most recommended headphones for kids.
 Keep reading to find out why.

-The audio quality on the LilGadgets Untangled Pro is very crisp and clear.
+The audio quality on this is very crisp and clear.
 There were no distortions even when I cranked the volume up to full.
-If your kid is a fan of heavy bass songs, the Untangled Pro has a very deep timbre even at low volumes.
-Like most headphones for kids, the LilGadgets Untangled Pro also has a volume limiter.
-Their main takeaway though is most others set the limit to 85db.
-With the LilGadgets Untangled Pro, the limit is 93db.
+If your kid is a fan of heavy bass songs, the Untangled Pro has an intense timbre even at low volumes.
+Like most kids wireless headphones, This is also has a volume limiter.
+Their main takeaway, though, is most others set the limit to 85db., the limit is 93db.

-The LilGadgets Untangled Pro also has an ambient noise filter which means all the outside noise won’t be bothering your little one when they use these headphones.
-Their ear cup and SoftTouch paddings reduce the noise ambient by up to 13db.
+This is also has an ambient noise filter, which means all the outside noise won’t be bothering your little one when they use these kids headphones.
+Their ear cup and SoftTouch paddings reduce the noise-ambient by up to 13db.

 4. JBL JR300BT – the Most Fun Looking Headphones in The Market